 The Camp Chef Explorer is one of those outdoor cooking systems that makes you wonder why everyone doesn’t seek out more versatility for their grilling needs.
 I have to say that I think that this is something I will be using for years to come and will not meet the fate of so many grills I see when going pasts people houses, mere expensive lawn ornaments that didn’t last!

 This stove is compatible with Camp Chef’s full line of 14″ accessories, so it is easy to find and order things to get the most out of your grill.
-Amazon sometimes even has open box deals on accessories like griddle tops.

 I think the set up they sent me is good to start with because you can grill, griddle, or just use the eyes which is enough to do a lot of different meals,